How NBC gave up Ronan Farrow's explosive Harvey Weinstein scoop

 Things came to a head over the summer.
 Farrow clearly disagreed with the network's determination that he didn't have sufficient reporting.
 He clashed with Oppenheim and other executives, according to sources.

-Both Lack and NBCUniversal CEO Steve Burke were also involved in the decision-making process, the sources saif.
+NBC News chairman Andy Lack was also involved in the decision-making process, the sources said.

 By August, Farrow reached out to Auletta for help.

-Note: Correction: An earlier version of this article misattributed to NBC News chairman Andy Lack a quote by NBC News president Noah Oppenheim that the network did not feel it had all the elements needed to air the story.